 - On the Contents (dark) toolbar, click the Basemap button.

 - In the Basemap pane, choose Imagery Hybrid.

 - Explore the new basemap by zooming and panning.

 As you zoom in, more labels appear, and the imagery is replaced by more detailed versions.
 The basemap is a multiscale map, meaning that it shows different information at different scales.

-- On the ribbon, in the search bar, type Eiffel Tower and press Enter.
+- In the search bar, type Eiffel Tower and press Enter.

 The map zooms to Paris and a pop-up appears over the Eiffel Tower.

 The earth is a big place.
 Next, you'll mark some locations so you can more easily find them again.

 - On the Contents toolbar, click Add and choose Sketch layer.

 The Sketch layer pane appears and the pointer changes to a plus sign.
 By default, in the Sketch layer pane, for Draw features, the Stamp symbol is selected.